-Disclosure Agreement may be executed in several al and all of which shall constitute but one and the same Dated as of, 2007.
+SECTION 15.
+Counterparts .
+This Disclocounterparts, each of which shall be an original and instrument. osure Agreement may be executed in several all of which shall constitute but one and the same Dated as of, 2007.
 SAN FRANCISCO BAY AREA RAPID TRANSIT DISTRICT ByController/Treasurer THE BANK OF NEW YORK TRUST COMPANY, N. A., as Paying Agent and Dissemination Agent ByAuthorized Officer